Huskies vs. Gaels: Second Round Betting Trends, Record ATS, Home/Road Splits

 Additional UConn vs Saint Mary's (CA) Insights & Trends

-- UConn has gone 8-2 in its last 10 contests, with an 8-2 record against the spread during that span.
+- UConn has an 8-2 record against the spread while finishing 8-2 overall over its past 10 contests.

-- In their past 10 contests, the Huskies have gone over the total four times.
+- In their past 10 games, the Huskies have gone over the total four times.

-- Saint Mary's (CA) has gone 7-3 over its past 10 contests, with a 4-6 record against the spread during that span.
+- Saint Mary's (CA) has gone 7-3 over its last 10 games, with a 4-6 record against the spread in that span.

-- In their past 10 contests, the Gaels have gone over the total six times.
+- Six of the Gaels' past 10 games have gone over the total.

 - UConn is 16-8 against the spread and 24-6 overall when scoring more than 59.9 points.